-- Disable Security If you do not want to use wireless security, select this check box, but it's strongly recommended to choose one of the following modes to enable security. - ➤ WEP - It is based on the IEEE 802.11 standard.
-If you select this check box, you will find a notice in red as show in Figure 4-21.
+- Disable Security If you do not want to use wireless security, check this radio button.
+But it's strongly recommended to choose one of the following modes to enable security. - WEP It is based on the IEEE 802.11 standard.
+If you check this radio button, you will find a notice in red as show in Figure 4-18.

 - Type you can choose the type for the WEP security on the pull-down list.
-The default setting is Automatic, which can select Open System or Shared Key authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided.
+The default setting is Automatic, which can select Shared Key or Open System authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.
-ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key- Select which of the four keys will be used and enter the matching WEP key that you create.
+ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key Select which of the four keys will be used and enter the matching WEP key that you create.
 Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
-"Disabled" means this WEP key entry is invalid. - 64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters. - 152-bit - You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.
+"Disabled" means this WEP key entry is invalid.

+64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters.

+128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters.

+152-bit - You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.